vacho/JSDeveloper/Basics.md

 ## Arrow function

 Arrow Functions are a modern, concise way to write function expressions in JavaScript.
-They allow for shorter syntax than traditional function expressions and, most importantly, handle the this keyword differently, which solves a lot of common JavaScript bugs.
+They allow for shorter syntax than traditional function expressions and, most importantly, handle the 'this' keyword differently(their surrounding), which solves a lot of common JavaScript bugs.

+Avoid to use in:
+- Constructors.
+- Object methods.
+- Methods that use arguments: Arrow functions do not have their own arguments object.
+They inherit the arguments from the nearest non-arrow parent function.

 ```js
 class Timer {